Apakhov/bioinf-lab2/README.md

     output file
 -t -type string
-    table type, one of Blosum64, DNA, Default (default "Default") -threads int
+    table type, one of Blosum64, DNA, Default (default "Default") -oa -outalignment uint
+    alignment of result sequences, if 0 no alignment used -log-time
+    print time of processing in log
+-threads int
     amount of threads for computing, for optimal speed use available amount of cpu (default 8)
 ```